 Here’s a way to save some money if you’re not OCD.

-Rogue sometimes has a limited stock of “Boneyard” Bars, which include Ohio Bars and Rogue 2.0 Bars.
-These are all functionally great and just have imperfections that might generate complaints if Rogue were to sell them at full price.
+Rogue sometimes has a limited stock of “Boneyard” Bars, which may include Ohio Bars and Rogue 2.0 Bars.
+These are all functionally great and just have enough imperfections that Rogue sells them discounted.